 Morphological operations use a structuring element (SE), which plays the role of a neighborhood or convolution kernel in other image-processing operations.
 Often, these SEs are composed of line segments.
-For example, the square, hexagon and octagon, which are increasingly accurate approximations of the disk, can be decomposed into two, three and four line segments respectively [11, 12].
+For example, the square, hexagon and octagon, which are increasingly accurate approximations of the disk, can be decomposed into two, three and four line segments respectively [6].
 Thus, it is possible to create an arbitrarily accurate approximation of a disk by increasing the number of line segments used.
 The advantage of using line segments instead of N-dimensional structuring elements is a reduction in the computational complexity.
-Furthermore, it is possible to implement a dilation or erosion by a line segment under an arbitrary angle with only 3 comparisons per pixel, irrespective of the length of the line segment, using a recursive algorithm [17, 13].
+Furthermore, it is possible to implement a dilation or erosion by a line segment under an arbitrary angle with only 3 comparisons per pixel, irrespective of the length of the line segment [10, 7].